2026 CAMINO DE SANTIAGO PILGRIMAGE, SPAIN đŸ‡Ș🇾

 Are you?

-What you might accidentally say to strangers you pass at the airport on the way back home.
+What you might accidentally say to strangers you pass by at the airport on your way home. 😉